Category Archives: Regulatory Risk Management

 Firms are almost always aware that these disconnects exist and want to fix them, yet don’t know where to start.
 We recently held a webinar; The Sales Success Formula in Financial Services: Blending Customization and Compliance, to discuss this very topic.
 It was a Q&A session moderated by investment marketing expert Andrew Corn of E5A Integrated Marketing and explored the ways in which firms are using digital transformation to disrupt the status quo and gain competitive advantage.Read More

-Listen to our guest, Stephen Pope, discuss how asset managers can create compliant marketing and sales processes that are also extremely efficient.
+Listen to our guest, Stephen Pope, discuss how asset managers can create marketing and sales processes that are both compliant and extremely efficient.

 In this episode, we are joined by Stephen Pope, CEO and co-Founder of Red Oak Compliance.
 Stephen offers us some insight into the current issues and challenges he’s seeing with the marketing and sales process at asset management firms today.
 He explains how firms are creating marketing approval processes that salespeople will actually follow, and offers best practices for improving time-to-market of sales materials, such as a three-tier risk workflow system.
 Red Oak helps financial services companies improve their regulatory advertising review workflow processes.
 Their industry-leading web-based SaaS application, Admaster, helps firms get their materials approved and to market in less time, reduce regulatory risk, and improve efficiency.
 We hope you takeaway some useful ideas from this episode.
 Thank you for listening and enjoy the show!